isomerpages/imh-brave/_faqs/Results/Where else can I go for support?.md

 permalink: /faqs/results/support/
 description: ""
 third_nav_title: Results
+variant: markdown
 ---
-Q: I will not be participating in Part 2 of your study, but I am still worried about my child’s mental health.
+Question: I will not be participating in Part 2 of your study, but I am still worried about my child’s mental health.
 What can I do?

-A: Parents who will not be participating in Part 2 of our study, but would like to seek further assessment and interventions on their own may consider the following options:
+Answer: Parents who will not be participating in Part 2 of our study, but would like to seek further assessment and interventions on their own may consider the following options:

 For subsidized care: